scanabc/testdrive/index.md

 HowNetWorks was the first company to run the test drive.
 The founders balanced the lack of a surefire business plan by setting a strict deadline for the company.
 They set the self-destruct timer to three months.
-That was the deadline for delivering the proof that the company deserves to exists.
+That was the deadline for delivering the proof that the company deserves to exist.

 During those three months a pro bono service called [URI:Teller](https://uriteller.io/) saw the daylight.
 It helped to reveal a